1 Which is your favorite painting by Vermeer? initiated: August 22, 2020

 view results

-In recent years only two new painting has been seriously proposed as an addition to Vermeer's canon: the Leiden Collection Young Woman Seated tat a Virginal and Saint Praxedis, a virtual duplicate of an original 1645 painting f the same name by the Florentine painter, Felice Ficherelli, whose nickname was il Riposo.
+In recent years, only two new paintings have been seriously proposed as additions to Vermeer's canon: the Leiden Collection Young Woman Seated at a Virginal and Saint Praxedis, a virtual duplicate of an original 1645 painting of the same name by the Florentine painter, Felice Ficherelli, whose nickname was il Riposo.
 Saint Praxedis was a second-century Roman Christian who, along with her sister, Pudentiana, cared for the often-severed bodies of those martyred for their faith.

 After the painting appeared in a 1969 show at the Metropolitan Museum in New York, Michael Kitson, an art historian with the University of London, endorsed its very tentative attribution to Vermeer.
 But his recommendation became much more meaningful when, in 1986, the curator of Northern Baroque painting at the USA's National Gallery of Art, Arthur K. Wheelock Jr., gave his imprimatur.
 During the heralded Vermeer exhibit held in Washington D.C. and The Hague in 1995–1996, Wheelock displayed Saint Praxedis prominently; it shared an opening room with Vermeer's two large early history paintings, Diana and her Companions and Christ in the House of Mary and Martha.
 The painting received little attention for years until it was exhibited as an authentic Vermeer during the major Vermeer retrospective held in 2023 at the Rijksmuseum in Amsterdam.